Stability and instability of self-gravitating relativistic matter distributions: Steady states

 so that this solution has a spacetime singularity at $r=0$.
 A radially outgoing null geodesic satisfies the relation

 hence

 and

 describe the radially outgoing null geodesics.
 They start at the singularity and escape to $r=\infty$, i.e., the singularity is visible for observers away from the singularity, and hence it violates the strong cosmic censorship conjecture.
 The concept of weak cosmic censorship is not applicable to this solution, since it is not asymptotically flat.
-Given that according to the philosophy of the cosmic censorship hypothesis ``naked'' singularities, i.e., those which are visible to distant observers, are ``non-generic'' and/or ``unstable'', we find it remarkable that regular steady states, by being close to the BKZ solution for large central redshift, are indeed unstable, as we will show below.
+According to the cosmic censorship hypothesis ``naked'' singularities, i.e., those which are visible to distant observers, should be ``non-generic'' and/or ``unstable''.
+Our analysis turns out to be nicely consistent with this hypothesis: regular steady states, by being close to the BKZ solution for large central redshift, seem to inherit this instability and are indeed unstable themselves, as we will show below. \end{remark}

+\begin{remark} The massless Einstein-Vlasov system has been considered in the literature, for example in \cite{andfajthal,dafermos,taylor}.
+The results of the present section, more precisely of the next subsection, show that the massless system captures the behavior of solutions of the massive system in a strongly relativistic situation, at least in the context of spherically symmetric steady states.
+The massless system plays a similar role in \cite{Andr2007}.

+The size of the central redshift is not the only possible measure of the strength of relativstic effects in a given steady state.
+Another possible choice is the compactness ratio $\frac{2m(r)}{r}$, which by the Buchdahl inequality~\cite{Buch,Andr2008} is always less than $\frac89$.
+We see from~\eqref{bkzsolution} that the compactness ration for the BKZ solution is $\frac37$ and it is therefore ``far" from saturating the Buchdahl bound $\frac89$. \end{remark}

 So far, the discussion of the present subsection was restricted to the Einstein-Vlasov system, but in view of the relation between the corresponding steady states explained in Subsection~\ref{micromacro} it applies equally well to the Einstein-Euler system with the equation of state \eqref{radiation}, which we would refer to as the massless or radiative Einstein-Euler system.